Zelak312/nora_rename/README.md

 `**`: Power opertaor
 `//`: Log operator

-It is important to note that math expressions will only be interpreted as mathematical expressions when the left paramter is a number (like JavaScript would)
+It is important to note that math expressions will only be interpreted as mathematical expressions when the left paramter is a number

 For example: